conor19w/Binance-Futures-Trading-Bot/README.md

 * Now we select our trading strategy, one which we have thoroughly Backtested in the section starting on line 449.
 * Custom Strategies must return a 'prediction' variable either 1, 0, or -99 to go long, short or flat respectively.
 * Again like in Backtesting we call our trading strategy in the form of a function, If the function returns a Type then we must call the SetSLTP() function to set our Stop loss and Take profit before sending our orders.
+* Now just run the script and your strategy is up and running.
 ### Create Custom Strategies
 ---
 * Custom Strategies Can be implemented in [TradingStrats.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/TradingStrats.py)